-I recently had the opportunity to speak with a couple of classes at SAIT who are on the verge of graduating.
+I recently had the opportunity to speak with post secondary students on a college campus about what they might expect upon graduating as far as looking for work.
 Thinking back to that time in my life I can recall that I didn’t really have the opportunity to get exposure to professionals in my discipline in that way.
 This is why mentoring can be such an important part of personal development not only for the mentee but for the mentor as well.

 Benefits for the Mentee